constantinpape/training-deep-learning-models-for-vison/README.md

 A compact course on using deep learning methods for computer vision.
 Based on material from the [EMBL deep learning course](https://github.com/kreshuklab/teaching-dl-course-2019).

+See the [course website](https://hci.iwr.uni-heidelberg.de/ial/cvf) for details on the version of this course taught at Heidelberg University in October 2020.

 ## Requirements

-In order to follow this cause you should ...
+In order to follow this course you should have basic knowledge of machine learning and/or computer vision and have python programming experience.
 The course will be taught using [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb#), in order to use it you need a google account and about 1GB of free space on your [Google Drive](https://www.google.com/drive/).